Take Action: Brushing Tips

 Take Action: Healthy Habits

 Choose low-sugar snacks like vegetables, fruits, and low-fat or fat-free cheese.
 Drink fewer sugary sodas and other drinks that can lead to tooth decay.
 Get ideas for eating healthy.

-Using tobacco in any form (cigarettes, cigars, pipe, smokeless tobacco) raises your risk for getting gum disease and oral (mouth) cancer.
-Check out these steps to help you quit smoking.
+People who use tobacco in any form (cigarettes, cigars, pipe, smokeless tobacco) are at higher risk for gum disease and oral (mouth) cancer.
+Check out these tips to help you quit smoking.

 Drink alcohol only in moderation.